luciazifcakova/16S_fish_gut/README.md

  Results from both ONT and Illumina were merged and analyzed in R (v.
 4.2.0)57, mainly through Phyloseq (v.
 1.42.0)58 for data management, ANCOM-BC (v.
 2.0.1)59 for differential abundance analysis (prevalence cutoff of 10%, adjusting significance by Holm-Bonferroni60) and microbiome (v.
 1.20.0)61 for centered log-ratio abundance normalization (CLR).
 In order to assess -diversity differences, a PERMANOVA analysis through adonis262, using a multi-dimensional scaling (MDS) and the Jensen-Shannon distance (JSD), was performed.
 Additionally, pairwise comparisons were conducted using Wilcoxon rank-sum tests (WRST), adjusting significance for multiple comparisons using Holm-Bonferroni.
 Significance values across analyses are represented as * (), ** () or *** ().

+Results:
+Community composition differed substantially among samples, with Bray–Curtis distances revealing clear clustering patterns.
+Ordination and hierarchical clustering consistently identified groups of samples with similar relative-abundance profiles.
+Presence–absence analysis using UpSet plots indicated the absence of a large universal core community, instead revealing a modular structure with taxa shared among subsets of samples.
+This suggests high community turnover and potential environmental or host-associated filtering shaping taxonomic composition

 #made pathogenic bacteria lists
 https://www.sciencedirect.com/science/article/pii/S235234092500856X